Jkim8436/Seoul-Real-Estate-Investment-Strategy/README.md

 | No forward-looking indicators | Add construction permits, population inflow, transit/redevelopment plans |
 | Dong-level estimates thin for small neighborhoods | Extend the window, or use shrinkage estimation |
 | Single train/holdout split | Not enough years for multiple folds; a longer history would allow it |

 ---

-## Individual Contribution

-Completed as a 4-person team project.
-All data analysis, scoring methodology, statistical validation, and code in this repository — including the dashboard — are the author's individual work; team contribution beyond the analysis was the presentation deck.

----